Shakil Afridi: U.S. response

 The U.S. Secretary of Defense, who was then former CIA Chief Leon Panetta, has confirmed the role of Afridi in ascertaining the whereabouts of bin Laden inside the compound in Abbottabad.
 U.S. Secretary of State Hillary Clinton has said that Pakistan has no justification for holding Afridi.
-The U.S. Representative for the 48th District of California, Dana Rohrabacher asked President Barack Obama to intercede on Afridi's behalf, introduced two bills, H.R.
+The U.S. representative for California's 48th congressional district, Dana Rohrabacher asked President Barack Obama to intercede on Afridi's behalf, introduced two bills, H.R.
 4069 to award a Congressional Gold Medal to Afridi and H.R.
 3901 to declare Afridi a naturalised U.S. citizen.

 The U.S. Senate panel cut $33 million in aid to Pakistan over the conviction of Afridi: $1 million for each of the 33 years of Afridi's sentence.

 U.S. authorities said that before his arrest, Afridi turned down an opportunity to leave his country and resettle overseas with his family.
 On 31 May 2012, U.S. authorities said that they sought clarification from Pakistan on the issue of Afridi's sentence.

 In June 2011, it was reported in The New York Times, The Washington Post and all over the Pakistani press that Amir Aziz had been held for questioning in Pakistan; he was, it was said, a CIA informant who had been spying on the comings and goings at the bin Laden compound.
 Aziz was released, but the retired official said that U.S. intelligence was unable to learn who leaked the highly classified information about his involvement with the mission.
 Officials in Washington decided they "could not take a chance that Aziz's role in obtaining bin Laden's DNA also would become known."
 A sacrificial lamb was needed, and the one chosen was Afridi, a 48-year-old Pakistani doctor and sometime CIA asset, who had been arrested by the Pakistanis in late May and accused of assisting the agency.
 "We went to the Pakistanis and said go after Afridi", the retired official said.
 "We had to cover the whole issue of how we got the DNA."
 It was soon reported that the CIA had organised a fake vaccination programme in Abbottabad with Afridi's help in a failed attempt to obtain bin Laden's DNA.
 Afridi's legitimate medical operation was run independently of local health authorities, was well financed and offered free vaccinations against hepatitis B. Posters advertising the programme were displayed throughout the area.
 Afridi was later accused of treason and sentenced to 33 years in prison because of his ties to an extremist.
 News of the CIA-sponsored programme created widespread anger in Pakistan, and led to the cancellation of other international vaccination programmes that were now seen as cover for American spying.